pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/01_Advanced_Installation_Topics.md

 ## Add some randomness to the maintenance cron job

+In case you've got multiple Pimcore Projects on one (Development-)Server, you can add some randomness to the start times of the cron jobs to mitigate the risk of multiple tasks starting in parallel.

 ```bash
 # We need bash since RANDOM is a bash builtin
 SHELL=/bin/bash